makersacademy/news-summary-challenge/README.md

 I used some basic CSS to style the pages, ensuring that this was responsive for mobile usage.

+The app is deployed [here](https://amazing-ritchie-b4b23c.netlify.app/) if you'd like to see it in action.

 ## Usage
 Firstly ensure you have some form of HTTP server, for example [http-server](https://www.npmjs.com/package/http-server).